google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/TrainableModel.md

 A Model with an additional method for (local) training.

-This class is primarily intended to be used in the implementation of FederatedAveraging.
+This class is primarily intended to be used in the implementation of federated averaging.

 ## Properties

 <h3 id="federated_output_computation"><code>federated_output_computation</code></h3>

-Performs federated aggregation of the a a Model's local_outputs.
+Performs federated aggregation of the `Model's` `local_outputs`.

 This is typically used to aggregate metrics across many clients, e.g. the body of the computation might be: